 Whitebait, small freshwater fish, are plentiful in spring when they run upstream.
-There are five native species, including īnanga, kōaro and kōkopu.
+There are six native species, including īnanga, kōaro and kōkopu.
 Iwi often have their own specific names for them at different stages in their life cycles.

 Kōmata (cabbage tree)